rperon/epic-stack-with-i18n/README.md

 [Epic Stack](https://github.com/epicweb-dev/epic-stack).
 It includes a dropdown menu to switch from one language to an another.

-This exemple is based on the usage of a cookie to save the user language but there is other way to do so, like saving the language in the user object or using the url.
+This example is based on the usage of a cookie to save the user language but there is other way to do so, like saving the language in the user object or using the url.